Grammar Rules II

 Formula: had + past participle verb form

-Example: The wizard had chanted daily before he finally bought an app that chants for him.
+Example: The wizard daily before he finally bought an app that chants for him.

 Future perfect tense indicates that an action will be completed by a definite time in the future, but it hasn't started yet, so chill out, okay?